Image from Allegany Art

 THREE LEVELS OF A PSYCHODRAMA:

-Each drama occurs on three levels.
-Typically, one level is dominant; however each level will usually be represented in the work that occurs.
-One task of the director is to help the protagonist focus on which level is appropriate to the current need, and then maintain the focus and balance of the drama.
-Attention to these dynamics prevents the drama from becoming too convoluted, or from blurring these levels in a manner that defeats the contract with the protagonist.
+Psychodramas can occur on three levels.
+Typically, one level is dominant; however each level will frequently be represented in the psychodrama.
+One task of the director is to help the protagonist identify the appropriate level for the current need, and then maintain the contract in the drama.
+Attention to these dynamics prevents the drama from becoming too convoluted, or blurring these levels in a manner that defeats the goals of the protagonist.

 Intrapsychic

-• These are dramas that focus on the internal parts of ourselves.
+- These are dramas that focus on the internal parts of ourselves.
 Such a drama might include accessing some of our inner strengths or in claiming parts of ourselves that we have disowned.
 They might involve confronting our shame or anger, and letting go of destructive emotional baggage.
-The intrapsychic dramas frequently look at shifting and re-integrating our internal structures in a manner that allows us more freedom and spontaneity within the moment.
+The intrapsychic dramas frequently look at shifting and re-integrating our internal structures in a manner that allows us more freedom and spontaneity.

 Interpersonal

-• These are dramas that focus on our relationships with others.
-Interpersonal dramas can involve relationships from the past, current relationships or future projections and the relationships which are ahead of us and yet to unfold.
+- These are dramas focusing on our relationships with others.
+Interpersonal dramas can involve relationships from the past, current relationships or future projections and those potential relationships which are ahead of us.
 Some of the goals of interpersonal dramas might include healing past wounds caused by our own behavior or by others.
-We might want to develop greater empathy, or to view an earlier relationship thought the eyes of an adult, to gain insight that we couldn’t achieve when we were younger.
+We might want to develop greater empathy, or to view a childhood relationship thought the eyes of an adult, to gain insight that we couldn’t achieve when we were younger.
+JL Moreno believed the smallest human unit was 2 or more.
+Therefore, Interpersonal dramas tend to have more lasting impact as we move through our world.
+One useful tool for exploring an individual’s social world is through their Social Atom.

 Transpersonal

-• These are the dramas that move beyond the individual, and include encounters with our higher self, God as we understand God, or our Greater Truth.
-These dramas can occur when someone is focused on an issue much deeper than the immediate presenting problem, and can typically emerge out of psychodramas involving grief work, working to heal childhood traumas, HIV/AIDS work, forgiveness, spiritual and religious issues, or addiction and recovery themes.
+- These are the dramas that move beyond the individual, and include encounters with our higher self, God as we understand God, or our Greater Truth.
+These dramas can occur when someone is focused on an issue much deeper than the immediate presenting problem, and can typically emerge out of psychodramas involving grief work, healing childhood traumas, HIV/AIDS work, forgiveness, spiritual and religious issues, or addiction and recovery themes.

 THREE TIME FRAMES OF A PSYCHODRAMA: